rHedBull/strategey_RL_env/README.md

 - [ ] different types of observability for different agents
 - [ ] adjust height, biomes and other min and max values in obs space
   - [ ] add option for continuos map
-  - differentiate between tiles seen and claimed and how it influences where actions can happen
-- [ ] define when done or truncated
+- [ ]!! define when done or truncated

 ### Rewards
 - [ ] calculate rewards better, decide what rewards to give